 The SLP will also test your child’s speech, language skills, and thinking skills.
 Thinking skills include planning, organizing, and paying attention to details.

-Treatment Intervention for LD
+Treatment Intervention for Learning Disabilities

 Treatment will depend on what your child needs.
 The SLP will work on what your child learns in class.
 The SLP may work with your child alone or in the classroom.
 Some examples of what your child may work on include: